 The Killens Reid Physiotherapy Clinic was founded by Louise Killens and Suzanne Reid in Ottawa in 1992.
 Suzanne and Louise, as well as their team, share a strong commitment to the physiotherapy profession and a core belief that hands-on intervention, ongoing education and active patient involvement are at the root of a successful therapeutic outcome.

-You will experience high-quality, one-on-one physiotherapy assessments and treatments with specific focus on manual techniques, client education and promotion of a healthy lifestyle.
+At our conveniently located downtown Ottawa physiotherapy clinic, you will experience high-quality, one-on-one physiotherapy assessments and treatments with specific focus on manual techniques, client education and promotion of a healthy lifestyle.
 Clients are strongly encouraged to assume responsibility for their health and to participate actively in their recovery.